hanbollar/Odin/README.md

 ![](./images/bioCrowds_runtime.png)

-In comparison to a general cpu JavaScript implementation, the non working gpujs pipeline was extremely efficient with an improvement of about +15fps from the cpu implementation; however, as mentioned in the [pipeline](#pipeline-using-gpujs) section, this streamlined implementation with the superKernal wrapping had to be unwrapped for debugging purposes, leaving us with a not as optimized version running at about `10fps`.
+In comparison to a general cpu JavaScript implementation, the non working gpujs pipeline was extremely efficient with an improvement of about `+15fps` from the cpu implementation depending on the number of agents; however, as mentioned in the [pipeline](#pipeline-using-gpujs) section, this streamlined implementation with the superKernal wrapping had to be unwrapped for debugging purposes, leaving us with a not as optimized version running at about `10fps`.
 This is still a bit better than the general JavaScript implementation at `7fps`.
+This shows off the power of gpujs!

 ## Crowd Visualization